yalanyali/youtube-sync/README.md

 # Youtube Sync

-Watch Youtube in sync with your friends.
+A browser extension that lets you watch Youtube in sync with your friends.

 ## Install